DrKei1/ubuntu_easy_install_anydesk/README.md

 # ubuntu_easy_install_anydesk
 a short script for easy install anydesk on ubuntu server with lxde

-#IMPORTANT Tips:
+# IMPORTANT Tips:
-1-in line 1 of the below code, set user and password (anydesk) then copy all strings to terminal.
+1-in line 1 of the below code, set user and password (anydesk) then copy all strings to terminal.<br>
 2-<b>IMPORTANT Warning:</b> select lightdm on installing proccess.

 #-----------------------------------------------------